 - Use an actual em dash for em dashes using the Insert Symbol feature, or a keyboard shortcuts in Word—like this.

-- Use two hyphens in a row with no spaces surrounded them: like- -this.
+- Use two hyphens in a row with no spaces surrounding them: like- -this.

-- Use one hyphen surrounded by spaces – like this.
+- Use one hyphen surrounded by spaces – like this (not the best option).

 - En Dashes